waggle-sensor/sciencerule-checker/README.md

 # Sciencerule Checker
 The checker evaluates science rules and returns result of the evaluation.
-Rules should be described in Python and its Python syntax should be valid.
+Rules should be described in Python and its Python syntax must be valid.

 A science rule has 2 parts: a state and its condition.
 The checker only takes the condition part to evaluate.
 A condition follows the below syntax,
 ```python3